dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 ![Applications that are using polymer](/images/applications-using-polymer-cards-screenshot.jpg) Above screenshot shows few applications using card interface.
 Youtube (I know, it is a new channel), Playstore, Google Keep, Gmail and even Play music is using card interface.

 I wanted something similar.
 I did it only using CDN.
-Usually you have to include Polymer elements in the project of you want to use those elements extensively.
+Usually you have to include Polymer elements in the project if you want to use those elements extensively.
 But I was using just three elements - paper-card, paper-ripple and paper-button.

 Here is how I did it.